Origin of VR/AR Applications in the Manufacturing Industry.

 In comparison to other training tools such as printed manuals or computer instructions, utilizing “augmented reality reduces the error rate for an assembly task…by 82%.”4 – Virtual and Augmented Reality Applications in Manufacturing by A. Tang, C. Owen and W. Mou

 The Fourth Wave of Industry: Industry 4.0

 Historically, the manufacturing industry has experienced several technological advances which are markers in improved productivity.
-“Industry 4.0: The Future of Productivity and Growth in Manufacturing Industries”6, explains how we are currently in the fourth wave of manufacturing’s advancement, namely through digitization and application of new technologies, including integrated end-to-end supply chain planning, smart robots, and Artificial Intelligence, for example.
+“Industry 4.0: The Future of Productivity and Growth in Manufacturing Industries”6, explains how we are currently in the fourth wave of manufacturing’s advancement, namely through digitization and the application of new technologies, including integrated end-to-end supply-chain planning, smart robots and artificial intelligence, for example.

 In 2018, PricewaterhouseCoopers, a global company leader in data analysis, auditing and consulting services, conducted its annual global study to measure the digitization progress of more than 1,000 global manufacturing companies.

 Virtual & Augmented Reality Will Be Used Heavily Going Forward